Folasade-Ojo/Analysis-on-Big-Data/README.md

-# Projects
+# Big Data
-This repository contains all the data analytics projects I have done.
-The highlighted skills are Hadoop, Apache Hive, Spark Dataframe, Big Data, Kafka, Python, R, and Statistics
+The repository contains analysis done in the Google Cloud Platform using the following technologies

+- Apache Hive
+* Apache Flume
++ Apache Kafka